 Note: the term “immediately” in this subarticle means as soon as practicable, but no later than the end of the next work day, following the day when the earth-disturbing activities have temporarily or permanently ceased.

 The contractor shall be required to incorporate all permanent erosion control measures into the project at the earliest practicable time.
-As stated in EPG 806.8.4.1 Construction Requirements, when practical, border, perimeter or outlet BMPs to control runoff from disturbed areas shall be installed or marked for preservation before general site clearing.
-A limited amount of clearing may be permissible to enable the installation of outlet and perimeter controls.
+As stated in EPG 806.8.6.1 Construction Requirements, when practical, border, perimeter or outfall BMPs to control runoff from disturbed areas shall be installed or marked for preservation before general site clearing.
+A limited amount of clearing may be permissible to enable the installation of outfall and perimeter controls.
 Stormwater discharges from disturbed areas, which leave the site, shall pass through and appropriate impediment prior to leaving the site.
 It may be necessary to install additional control measures during construction which were not foreseen during the design stage.
-Temporary erosion control shall also be used when needed prior to installation of permanent erosion control measures or when needed temporarily to control erosion that develops during normal construction practices, but are not associated with permanent control measures on the project.
+Temporary controls shall also be used when needed prior to installation of permanent erosion control measures to control erosion that develops during normal construction practices.

 Temporary BMPs should be removed from the project when areas they are protecting have achieved final stabilization in accordance with the permit.
 Oftentimes engineers and/or contractors may desire to leave all temporary BMPs in place until project completion and then have one mass removal.
 Though this practice is not ideal due to increased vulnerability, it is acceptable if the BMPs are continuously inspected and maintained in accordance with the permit until their removal.
 Also, if the engineer determines that some BMPs shall remain in place for a period of time after the job is closed out, arrangements will be made by MoDOT Construction personnel for the contractor or MoDOT Maintenance personnel to remove the BMPs once the area(s) they are protecting are sufficiently stabilized.